Skip to main content

 The application uses OAuth 2.0 Device Authorization Flow.

-• Users authenticate directly with Google.
+• Users authenticate directly with Google (OAuth) or Bing (API Key).

 • The application never receives user passwords.